naorlivne/terraformize/README.md

 * No DB needed, all data stored at the terraform backend of your choosing
 * terraformize scales out as much as you need risk free (requires you use a backend that support state locking)
 * AMD64, Arm & Arm64 support
+* (Optional) Ability to have Terraform run on a separate thread and have it return the terraform run result to a (configurable per request) webhook in a non-blocking way

 # Possible use cases